Bait and Switch

 Static Analysis

-Opening the binary in ghidra, reviews a lot of functions and references to golang.
+Opening the binary in ghidra reveals a lot of functions, and references to golang.
 There's so many that it took ghidra forever to do the auto analysis.

 go tool nm ./bait-and-switch | egrep "make(HomePage|ProductsPage|GiftPage|CartPage|Toolbar)" -n